t9md/atom-quick-highlight/README.md

 # How to use

 From command palette
-* invoke `quick-highlight:toggle` to toggle highlight of current word or selection.
+* invoke `quick-highlight:toggle` to toggle highlight.
 * invoke `quick-highlight:clear` to clear all highlight.

 Or set keymap for above commands for quicker access.